Costa Rica Maymester 2017

 Dr. Buskirk and students conducting research at a field station

 Academic Credit: Plan II students will earn four credit hours for a Plan II Junior Seminar (TC 357) and a preparatory seminar (LA 119).
-All students participating in the Costa Rica Maymester Program are required to take LA 119 (Maymester Seminar: Costa Rica), which meets weekly for the first half of the spring 2015 semester (Wednesdays 3-5pm).
+All students participating in the Costa Rica Maymester Program are required to take LA 119 (Maymester Seminar: Costa Rica), which meets weekly for the first half of the spring semester.
 Non-Plan II students will earn four hours of academic credit for BIO 337 and LA 119.
 Maymester courses are part of UT spring registration; courses must be taken for a letter grade and are factored into the official UT GPA.
 All courses are taught in English.

 Prerequisites/Eligibility: All Majors welcome to apply, but students must have completed either Plan II Biology (BIO 301E) or Introductory Biology II (BIO 311D) or Honors Genetics (BIO 325H) prior to departure.
 Minimum cumulative GPA of 2.5 required.
 Students need not speak Spanish but those with knowledge of the language will gain more from the experience.

 Faculty: Dr. Ruth Buskirk, a distinguished senior lecturer in Biology, has been the faculty director of this Maymester since 2010.
 Dr. Buskirk has visited Costa Rica many times for both teaching and research, and is particularly enthusiastic about the holistic student involvement and interdisciplinary nature of this course.